riteshpen/Malaria_Incidence/README.md

 ## Interpretation

-ITN Distribution Reduces Malaria Transmission: Households using ITNs have lower exposure to mosquitoes carrying malaria, directly reducing infection rates among children.
-Child Mortality Declines with ITN Use: Areas with higher ITN coverage indicate measurable reductions in malaria-related child deaths, indicating the effectiveness of this prevention method.
+- ITN Distribution and Malaria Exposure: Increased household ITN use generally reduces exposure to malaria-carrying mosquitoes, lowering infection risk for children.
+However, the impact is not uniform—regional variation within countries can significantly influence effectiveness.

+- Child Mortality and ITN Coverage: Higher ITN coverage does not consistently translate into measurable reductions in malaria-related child deaths.
+This may reflect Simpson’s Paradox: when data are segmented by income groups, each subgroup shows a different trend, which makes the overall relationship appear misleading or weaker than it actually is.

-Economic Disparities Affect ITN Access: Wealthier households are not more likely to use ITNs, despite poorer households often facing challenges such as high costs, limited availability, or insufficient education.
+- Economic Disparities in ITN Access: Wealthier households do not reliably use ITNs more often than poorer households.
+Lower-income families may face barriers such as cost, limited distribution networks, or lack of awareness, all of which reduce effective coverage.

-Equitable Distribution is Key for Impact: To decrease child mortality rates, ITN programs must reach poor and marginalized communities, ensuring that all children benefit regardless of socioeconomic status.
+- Equitable Distribution Matters Most: Reducing child mortality requires ensuring that ITN programs reach the poorest and most marginalized communities.
+Broad coverage alone is insufficient—impact depends on equitable access and consistent use across all socioeconomic groups.

-Wealth Gaps Influence Child Mortality: Countries with larger wealth disparities tend to have higher child mortality rates, emphasizing the need to address economic inequalities alongside malaria prevention efforts.
+- Wealth Gaps and Child Mortality: Countries with larger wealth inequalities tend to have higher child mortality rates overall, highlighting the importance of addressing structural economic disparities alongside malaria interventions.

+- Model Calibration Insights: In our predictive model, ITN coverage emerged as the most influential feature for child mortality.
+Among income categories, the low-income group achieved the best calibration (lowest Brier Score), indicating that the model predicts outcomes most accurately for this subgroup.

 ## Conclusion